 The 50 Best Free Tourist Attractions in the United States

 They say the best things in life are free.
 In terms of fantastic travel destinations, this timeless phrase rings true.
 From the awe-inspiring ancient million year old rock formations of Sedona, to the Saguaro studded Sonoran desert, to the white sand beaches of Florida’s Gulf Coast, to man-made marvels like the Golden Gate Bridge and the monuments of Washington D.C., free natural and architectural wonders are all around us waiting to be explored.
+Check out my list of 50 fantastic free tourist attractions for a few wonderful destinations to add to your travel bucket list.

-Check out this list of 50 fantastic free tourist attractions.
 With waterfalls, scenic drives, historical points of interest, art and history museums, beautiful hiking trails, and more, you can easily find somewhere free and fabulous to base your next travel adventure around!

 In no particular order…

 The most marvelous thing to do on the Vegas Strip is not gambling, dining at an award-winning restaurant, or seeing a grand show.
 The top thing to do in all of Vegas is watching the spectacular Bellagio Fountain show, a choreographed dancing music show on the resort’s 8.5 acre man-made lake.
 More than 1000 fountains dance to all types of tunes (from classical to rock) as water shoots up to 460 feet in the air.
 Each show is truly unique, so you can enjoy this wonderful free attraction no matter how many times you visit Vegas.